KaleChips22/PokemonGame/pokemon.md

 > Flamba
 1. Boash | The Ash Pokemon
     > Name sounds kinda like a basic form
     > Looks like a red snake, with a small flame trail
+    > Fire
 2. Vipyre | The Viper Pokemon
     > Less cute, flaming fangs, larger body
     > grows a small, curved horn on its forehead
+    > Fire
 3. Pyraconda | The Fire Snake Pokemon
     > The forehead spike is fully formed
     > Giant, coiled body, with a much larger flame trail along it's back
+    > Fire

 ### Water
+Notes:
+> Based on a shark, and blades
+1. Swark | The Shark Pokemon
+    > Looks like a cute little shark,
+    > The big fin on top is a blade
+    > Water / Steel
+2. Finnife | The Knife Pokemon
+    > Shark gets Bigger, bigger fins
+    > Bigger blade on top
+    > Water / Steel
+3. Sharkut | The Slashing Shark Pokemon
+    > Shark getss bigger, more blades
+    > Looks cool
+    > Water / Steel

+## Bird Pokemon